yungtry/wingbar-blur/README.md

 ## What does it do?

-It fakes blur under the wingbar panel on elementary OS by editing your wallpaper.
+It fakes a blur effect under the wingbar panel on elementary OS by editing your wallpaper.

 ## Usage